jojolebarjos/gba-multiboot/README.md

 In this experiment, an Arduino (Nano BLE 33, in this case) is used as a bridge between the computer and the GBA.
 A multiboot-compatible ROM is transmitted over USB; once successfully sent, the cable can be disconnected.

+Regardless of the device used to communicate, make sure to use 3.3V!

 ### Link cable